 The Strategy Trap

-Hendrick's central argument is simple and damning.
+Hendrick's central argument is precise.
 For decades, education treated reading comprehension as a teachable skill, a set of strategies you could drill.
 Identify the main idea.
 Make inferences.
 Synthesize information.
-Teachers built entire curricula from these strategy labels.
 The logic felt airtight: students couldn't do these things, so we should teach these things.

 The problem?
 They were teaching the symptoms of the failure, not its cause.

-We observed what comprehension failure looked like: students who could not identify the main idea, who could not draw inferences, who could not synthesise information across paragraphs.
+We observed what comprehension failure looked like...
 And then we did something that felt entirely logical but was, in retrospect, a category error: we turned the description of the failure into the curriculum.

-In football, the missing pieces are not tactical instructions.
-They are the principles of invasion games: the relationships between positions, why formations exist and what problems they solve, how space works, what creates and denies time, how advantages form and dissolve.
-The context of styles of play.
-The strengths of a particular player, the identity of a particular team, the tendencies of a particular opponent.
-Whether this is a group stage match or a knockout round.
+In football, the missing pieces aren't tactical instructions.
+They're the principles of invasion games: how space works as physical reality, what creates and denies time, how advantages form and dissolve.
+A particular player's strengths, a particular team's identity, a particular opponent's tendencies.
+Whether it's a group stage or a knockout round.
 Whether you're protecting a lead or chasing one.

-Now, scanning is a genuine skill.
-It should be practiced.
-Just as decoding (the mechanics of turning print into language) is a real skill that readers must develop.
+Scanning is a real skill that should be practiced, just as decoding print into language is a real skill for readers.
 But scanning without knowledge is mechanical head-turning.
-A player who checks over their shoulder but doesn't know what they're looking for, who doesn't recognize what the positioning of opponents reveals, who can't interpret the body language of the player on the ball: that player is reading words they can pronounce but don't understand.
+A player who checks over their shoulder but doesn't know what they're looking for is reading words they can pronounce but don't understand.
 The eyes move across the page.
 The sounds come out.
 But the meaning never arrives.

 What the Trial Reveals

-Israel Ajoje, a FIFA Licensed Agent, recently published a thread about why most players fail football trials in Europe before they even touch the ball.
+Israel Ajoje, a FIFA Licensed Agent, published a thread about why most players fail football trials in Europe before they touch the ball.

-Ajoje writes about players who arrive at trials in Spain, Germany, or England and can't process coaching instructions in real time.
-When a coach shouts "press the trigger," "hold your line," "drop into the half-space," or "play out of the press," he's not going to stop and explain it.
+Players arrive at trials in Spain, Germany, or England and can't process coaching instructions in real time.
+When a coach shouts "press the trigger," "hold your line," or "play out of the press," he won't stop to explain.
 He expects the player to process and move immediately.
-If you've never been taught that language, you're going to be half a second slow on every instruction.
+If you've never learned that language, you're half a second slow on every instruction.

 Half a second.
-In a professional training session, half a second is the difference between looking sharp and looking lost.
+In a professional training session, that's the difference between looking sharp and looking lost.

-This isn't a speed problem.
-It's not a fitness problem.
-It's not even a tactical problem.
+This isn't a speed problem or a fitness problem.
 It's a vocabulary problem.
 The player can decode the situation (they see the players, the ball, the spaces) but they can't comprehend it.
-The words fly around the training pitch, and they may as well be in a foreign language.

 Ajoje advises players heading to trials in Germany, France, or Portugal to learn basic football vocabulary in the local language: "man on," "turn," "give me the ball," "one-two," "away."
 These aren't complicated phrases.
-They're the words that constitute the operating system of a training pitch.
-If you can't process them instinctively, you're spending cognitive resources on translation instead of on reading the game.
+They're the operating system of a training pitch.
+If you can't process them instinctively, you're spending cognitive resources on translation instead of reading the game.

-This is Hendrick's threshold research applied to football.
-Linguist Batia Laufer found that readers need 95-98% known-word coverage for comfortable comprehension.
+Linguist Batia Laufer found that readers need 95–98% known-word coverage for comfortable comprehension.
 Drop below that, and no strategy can rescue meaning.
 The same threshold exists on a football pitch.
 If even 5% of the tactical language around you is unknown, the signal-to-noise ratio collapses.
-You're not thinking about your positioning.
+You're not thinking about positioning.
 You're thinking about what "half-space" means.

 Fluency Is Knowledge in Disguise

 There's an obvious objection: reading the game isn't just about vocabulary.
-Fluency matters: the speed and accuracy with which a player processes what they see.
+Fluency matters: the speed and accuracy of processing.
 If perception is slow and effortful, working memory is consumed by decoding, and nothing is left for meaning.

 Hendrick addresses this directly: